-Within the Corporate Finance division, RPA has helped reduce errors and saved over 36,000 man hours.
-Robots have assisted in transaction reconciliation, invoicing, improved data and operational efficiency and freed up time for employees to do higher value, more creative work.
+Within the Corporate Finance division, RPA has helped reduce errors and saved over 36,000 work hours.
+Robots have assisted in transaction reconciliation, invoicing, improved data and operational efficiency, and freed uptime for employees to do higher value, more creative work.
 Staff have also taken this opportunity to upskill themselves, learning new ways of thinking and how to leverage technology to transform the way they do their jobs.

-The Advance Contact Centre (ACC) division started using RPA in 2019 and have since deployed 30 robots for front and back-office support.
-The result has been a marked reduction in open screens, from three to one, a reduction in working steps from 10 to three and complaints and errors being reduced to zero.
+The Advance Contact Center (ACC) division started using RPA in 2019 and has since deployed 30 robots for front and back-office support.
+The result has been a marked reduction in open screens, from three to one, a reduction in working steps from 10 to three, and complaints and errors being reduced to zero.
 Productivity has also increased with reports which previously took five hours to produce now done in 30 minutes, allowing more than three reports to be produced daily.

 Importantly, their employees and management not only understand what RPA is and how it works, but have come to believe in its benefits.
 Employees are becoming more confident in using the technology and they are seeing more processes being automated – this is being driven from the bottom up.